eshwen/phd-thesis/README.md

   - When introducing new, lesser-known scientific terms or definitions, I can do so in italics, e.g., `\emph{pileup}`
     - Italics are still fine to use for emphasis, but use them sparingly as it should, in most cases, be obvious from the syntax
 - More formatting/stylistic guidelines can be found in <https://zenodo.org/record/3228336> ([local copy](helpful_docs/thesis-writing-gotchas.pdf))

-### Questions regarding formatting

-- Can I use different colours for different links (from hyperref package), e.g., urls, references, etc.?
-Or should it all be black/more muted colours?
-- For certain words used often like "reweight" and "misreconstruct", should there be hyphens ("re-weight", "mis-reconstruct", etc.)?
-- The alignment of each page in the thesis is off-centre, i.e., optimised for double-sided printing and binding.
-When circulating a pdf copy, should I make a single-sided version where the alignment is the same for every page?

 ## Badges